James Read Hughes (Second son of Rev. Frank Hughes, Jr.) (He was named after Jesus' disciple James, and after his grandfather, Rev. J. Leighton Read).

 Jim and Joe both worked on WFOS-FM.
 Jim is seen here in a 1963 picture, back row, 4th from left; Joe is on the middle row, right end:

-Jim and Joe both worked at WRVC-FM, located in this building, 2712 Colley Ave, Norfolk, VA.
+While in college, Jim and Joe both worked at WRVC-FM, located in this building, 2712 Colley Ave, Norfolk, VA.

 One of the Signature Themes used at WRVC-FM as background music for Station Identification was an excerpt from Tchaikovsky's Violin Concerto; Violinist, Ruggiero Ricci: